 What We Did

-We couldn’t really make a helicopter (not yet) so in order to illustrate how helicopters work, we made a paper “helicopter”.
+We couldn’t really make a helicopter (not yet) so in order to illustrate how helicopters work, we designed our own in this paper helicopter experiment.
 These are known as roto-copters.
 These float down because it isn’t rotating quickly enough to cause lift, but it is rotating enough to cause a slight change and create drag.
 This results in slowing down the speed of descent.

 Check out this awesome link to explore more information about how roto-copters work.